Fractional edge-decompositions of dense graphs and related eigenvalues: Introduction

-The {\em complete} $t$-graph or {\em clique} on $V$ corresponds to the set system $\binom{V}{t}$ and, equivalently, the constant $t$-vector with every coordinate equal to $1$.
+The {\em complete} $t$-graph or {\em clique} on $V$ has edges $\binom{V}{t}$ and is equivalent to the constant $t$-vector with every coordinate equal to $1$.
 The standard graph-theoretic notation is $K^{t}_v$, where the superscript is normally omitted if $t=2$, or if it is otherwise understood.
 Of course, complete $t$-graphs are 1-dense.

 Suppose $G$ and $H$ are $t$-graphs, as above, with respective vertex sets $V$ and $X$.
 A {\em fractional} or {\em rational decomposition} of $G$ into copies of $H$ is a set of pairs $(H_i,w_i)$, where \begin{itemize} \item each $H_i$ is a subgraph of $G$ isomorphic to $H$; \item $w_i$ are positive weights such that, for every edge $T$ of $G$,